 First Listen: DAWN, 'new breed'

 After years of living and changing in the public eye, it should come as no surprise that DAWN (f.k.a.
 D∆WN and Dawn Richard) is a survivor.
 The multi-hyphenated talent has been through the girl-group music machine and label politics to emerge with her artistic freedom intact.
-From New Orleans by way of Atlanta, she's a music-industry outlier who confidently occupies — and constantly redefines — her own lane.
+From New Orleans, she's a music-industry outlier who confidently occupies — and constantly redefines — her own lane.
 She's incomparable.

 As an artist accustomed to being underestimated and misplaced on the scale of her contemporaries, DAWN has never let up on pumping out her own version of modern, conversation-starting music.